spatialos/gdk-for-unity/docs/modules/qbi-helper/interest-template.md

   * [Introduction to Query-based interest]({{urlRoot}}/modules/qbi-helper/intro-to-qbi)
 ")%>

-An [`InterestTemplate`]({{urlRoot}}/api/query-based-interest/interest-template) is effectively a wrapper around the `Interest` component, providing ways to more easily add, replace and clear queries from the underlying interest map.
+An [`InterestTemplate`]({{urlRoot}}/api/query-based-interest/interest-template) is a wrapper around the `Interest` component, providing intuitive methods to add, replace and clear queries from the underlying interest map.

-## Initialise
+## Create a template

-You initialise an empty [`InterestTemplate`]({{urlRoot}}/api/query-based-interest/interest-template) by calling `InterestTemplate.Create()`.
+You create an empty [`InterestTemplate`]({{urlRoot}}/api/query-based-interest/interest-template) by calling `InterestTemplate.Create()`.
 This is useful when defining a set of interest queries for the first time, for example when defining Entity Templates.

 ```csharp
 var basicInterestTemplate = InterestTemplate.Create();